Hooked on Paradise: Fishing Charters in Naples and The Ten Thousand Islands

-Options for visiting anglers range from hunting giant grouper and sailfish 50-plus miles off shore in the Gulf of Mexico, to grabbing your own pole and leisurely dropping in a line off the beautiful Naples Pier, or casting from the beach at pristine Delnor-Wiggins Pass State Park.
-You can fish in salt water, fresh water and brackish water, on big boats, little boats and kayaks.
+Options for visiting anglers range from hunting giant grouper and sailfish 50-plus miles offshore in the Gulf of Mexico, to grabbing your own fishing rod and leisurely dropping in a line off the beautiful Naples Pier, or casting from the beach at pristine Delnor-Wiggins Pass State Park.
+You can fish in saltwater, freshwater and brackish water, on big boats, little boats and kayaks.
 You can catch snook, trout, redfish, Spanish mackerel, tarpon, cobia, sheepshead, kingfish, mahi mahi, tripletail, large-mouth bass, peacock bass, and other species.

 Here’s an up-close overview of the main types of fishing experiences you can enjoy on Florida’s Paradise Coast.

 Offshore — Deep Sea and Reef Fishing

 Capt.
 Vic Vazquez of Fishybizness Charters offers half, three-quarter and all-day fishing charters in Naples.
-Half-day trips usually go out about 12 miles and fish off the many artificial reefs in the Paradise Coast.
+Half-day trips usually go out about 12 miles and fish around the many artificial reefs off of the Paradise Coast.
 “We’ll catch all sorts — white grunts, snapper, Spanish mackerel,” he explains.
 “These are action areas where everyone gets to drop down at the same time and catch fish.
 It’s great for families and young kids.
 There’s no casting.
 You just drop straight to the bottom, let it sit for a bit, and more often than not you’ll get a bite pretty quick.”

 Vic also caters to hardcore anglers “who want to fill up their fish box.”